asuh/front-end-windows/readme.md

 ## Vagrant

 I have personally tried to move away from packaged development environments like MAMP.
-The alternative I've been enjoying a lot lately is called [Vagrant](https://www.vagrantup.com/).
+The alternative I like is called [Vagrant](https://www.vagrantup.com/).
 This gives you a powerful way to create a virtual and portable dev environment!
 It also has built-in connection to your local OS so that you develop in Windows but the environment runs in the VM.

     choco install vagrant